Amar-Aliaga/task_manager/README.md

-"Task Manager CLI
+# Task Manager
-A simple command-line interface (CLI) application in Python to help you manage your daily tasks efficiently.
-This tool allows you to add new tasks with descriptions, list all your tasks, mark tasks as completed, and delete tasks you no longer need.
-Tasks are saved persistently in a local file so that your data is preserved between sessions."
+The tool will allow users to manage their daily tasks directly from the terminal.
+Users will be able to add, list, complete, delete, and prioritize tasks.
+The project will store data locally using a JSON, ensuring persistence between sessions.